Create Custom Post Meta in WordPress

 Functions Used to Add WordPress Post Meta

 Adding custom post meta for a post type involves using a few functions WordPress offers.
-These functions allow developers to add functionality for registering/adding post meta, retrieving post meta and updating post meta when post is created or updated.
-Function to add meta box in WordPress:
+These functions allow developers to add functionality for registering/adding post meta, retrieving post meta and updating post meta when a post is created or updated.
+Function to add a meta box in WordPress:

 add_meta_box($id, $title, $callback, $screen = null, $context = 'advanced', $priority = 'default', $callback_args = null);